Spring 2027 Convocation

 Kingsbury Hall

-College of Fine Arts Class of 2026 Convocation
+To the College of Fine Arts Class of 2027:

 Important Security Notifications for CFA Convocation at Kingsbury Hall

-Kingsbury Hall has updated their security protocols.
+Kingsbury Hall has event security protocols that must be followed by all Convocation participants.
 Please reference their sign below for additional information:

 *Please note that we have been told that flowers in vases and other items that may cause an obstruction in an emergency will not be allowed in the building.
 It is suggested to leave purses, bags and other prohibited items safely locked in a parked vehicle or not brought to the venue.
 All that enter Kingsbury Hall are subject to a security screening before entering the venue.
 A stroller park area will be available on the Kingsbury Hall Plaza on a first-come, first-served basis and at the owners' own risk.